 Life Jackets: If you have your own life jacket, bring it with you this year.
 Life jackets are a MN state law to be worn by kids aged 10 and under (and required to be within reach for everyone else) whenever using a boat, kayak, canoe, SUP, paddleboat, etc. Again, we will be spraying life jackets with disinfectant during guest turn-over days, but do not have enough for everyone to keep at their cabin for the week as their designated jacket.
 Again, we encourage the use of our sanitizing stations when choosing a jacket from the lean-to behind sauna, or ask that you bring your own life jacket.

 - We will be using a mister/fogger/sprayer to apply EPA approved non-toxic disinfectant (e.g. hydrogen peroxide, Nixall, Sol-u-guard, 70% alcohol, or Force of Nature -- all of these are unscented except the herbal Sol-u-guard which I don't have in stock at moment) before each guest arrival.
 This includes thoroughly coating dishes and kitchen surfaces, upholstery, bathrooms, beds, etc. with special attention to "high touch" areas: handles, switches, pulls, etc.

 - Sofa throws, decorator pillows, stuffed animals, bed quilts, comforters, extra blankets and sofa-bed sheet sets will be removed from cabins per MN Dept of Health guidelines (to remove extraneous soft surfaces.)
 If your group needs a sofa-bed bag of linens, text us and we will bring a set down to your cabin.

 - Each bed will have a sanitized bag of sheets, one blanket, a set of pillows with cases and slips.
-[Mattress pads will be disinfected via the mister/fogger/sprayer, along with beside tables, box springs, etc.] This year will be a DIY make up your own bed.
+[Mattress pads will be disinfected via the mister/fogger/sprayer, along with bedside tables, box springs, etc.] This year will be a DIY make up your own bed.
 We will also ask guests if they would be so kind as to carefully roll up their used linens [do not shake out anything] and put back into bag upon departure.
 This is to minimize exposure to our staff.